6 reasons students should become reading mentors

 2. Builds leadership and real responsibility

-Showing up consistently and guiding a younger child builds confidence and leadership in a meaningful, real‑world way.
+Showing up consistently and guiding a younger child builds leadership and responsibility in a meaningful, real‑world, practical way.

 3. Strengthens CVs and personal statements